googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

 ## Configuration

-UPMR can be configured via the `Assets > External Dependency Manager > Unity Package Manager Resolver > Settings` menu option:
+PMR can be configured via the `Assets > External Dependency Manager > Package Manager Resolver > Settings` menu option:

 * `Add package registries` when enabled, when the plugin loads or registry configuration files change, this will prompt the user to add registries